uilab-kaist/cs570-spring-2020/README.md

 According to the policy of South Korea government and KAIST against the COVID-19 spreading throughout the nation, we have decided to deliver a lecture online for the first two weeks.
 For students who have trouble due to the postponed course closing, please refer to the notice in KLMS **after the semester starts.**

-## Course Registration
+## Additional Registration
+> This section is only for those who failed at registering this course on the system.
+If succeeded already, you can take this course no matter which department you belong to.

+> We will not reply to any emails about course registration.

-Considering a huge demand for this course, we decide to **only** accept **1st or 2nd year MS/MS-PhD/PhD students at School of Computing.
+Considering a huge demand for this course, we decide to **only** accept addtional registration from **1st or 2nd year MS/MS-PhD/PhD students at School of Computing.
 There will be no exceptions/changes in our policy.** When applicable, you should apply for course addition in the Academic System from March 10.
 The professor will approve your requests on a daily basis.
 The registration from every other students will not be approved (e.g. undergraduate students, graduate students in EE and AI).
 We ask for your kind understanding regarding this matter.
-> We will not reply to any emails about course registration.

 ## Teaching Staff